Tradescantia occidentalis – Prairie Spiderwort

 Height: To 3 feet (91 cm) tall

-Description: The flowers are up to 1 inch (2.5 cm) wide and have 3 broad, triangular petals with pointed tips, hairy stamen filaments, 4 to 10 mm long sepals, and 0.8 to 3 cm long pedicels (stems that attach the flower to the main flower stalk).
+Description: The flowers are up to 1 inch (2.5 cm) wide and have 3 broad, triangular petals with pointed tips, hairy stamen filaments, glandular-hairy to hairless, 4 to 10 mm long sepals, and 0.8 to 3 cm long pedicels (stems that attach the flower to the main flower stalk).
 The leaves clasp the stems and are long, green, linear, folded, and grass-like.

 Classification